lamweicheng/lamweicheng/README.md

-- 👋 Hi, I’m Anderson Lam Wei Cheng (Github @lamweicheng) from Malaysia, Rising Senior at UC Berkeley, Majoring in Electrical Engineering & Computer Science'24 and earning Certificate of Entrepreneurship & Technology.
+- 👋 Hi, I’m Anderson Lam Wei Cheng (Github @lamweicheng) from Malaysia, Senior at UC Berkeley, Majoring in Electrical Engineering & Computer Science'24 and earning Certificate of Entrepreneurship & Technology.
 - 👀 I am passionate about building and designing hardware equipment to solve world problems for our society, especially in the agricultural industry.
 - 👀 I particularly interested in UAVs, Precision Agriculture, Machine Learning, Database and Business Marketing.
 - 💻 I am currently interning at Aerodyne Group (Top 1 Remote-Sensing Drone Service Provider in the World) as a Product Management and Development Intern.